tinteeam/tinos_version2/README.md

 UNICODE doesn't work as it just throws cpu expection

 ASCII doesn't work well at ALL as it just shows "?"

+you need to format The disk to see it in a vm. this is not a fixable issue since The partion does not exsist so it returns a empty string. so please format The disk before using any file system required commands.